lucaguindani/n8n-nodes-bookstack/README.md

 ---
 ## Usage
 ### Listing (Get Many)
-Standard query parameters supported:
+- Return All: When enabled, the node will automatically paginate through all results.
-- count (max results per request, 1–500)
+- Limit: When "Return All" is disabled, sets the maximum number of items to return.
-- offset (starting index)
+- Sort By / Sort Direction
-- sort (field name, ascending/descending)
+- Filters (field, operation, value)

-- filter (field name, operation, value)
+Internally, the node handles pagination (count/offset) for you when needed.

 ### Global Search
 - Provide a search query and optionally pick a content type (book, page, chapter, shelf)
-- Limit and page control pagination
+- "Return All" / "Limit" to control the amount of results
-- **Deep Dive**: Enable to automatically fetch full content (html, markdown, descriptions, etc.) for all search results.
+- "Deep Dive" to automatically fetch full content for all search results.
 This provides complete context but increases execution time and API calls.

 ### Tags
 When creating/updating entities, `tags` can be provided as a comma‑separated list: `tagA, tagB`.